-“Teaching Experience, means the number of years or partial years of experience to the nearest tenth of a year at September 1st in any year in Canada…” (Refer to Section A.3.0.(v) of the Collective Agreement).
+“Teaching Experience, means the number of years or partial years of experience to the nearest tenth of a year at September 1st in any year, in teaching in Canada…” (Refer to Section L – A.3.1.(v) of the Collective Agreement).
 Teaching experience gained as a teacher candidate at a Faculty of Education doesn’t count.

-“Related Experience means experience in a trade, profession, or business for which credit may be given by the Board by advancing a Teacher on the salary grid depending on the length of the experience and the degree of its relevance to teaching but shall not include related experience required for entrance to a College or a Faculty of Education…” (Refer to Section A.3.0.(p) or the Collective Agreement).
+“Related Experience means experience in a trade, profession, or business for which credit may be given by the Board by advancing a Teacher on the salary grid depending on the length of the experience and the degree of its relevance to teaching but shall not include related experience required for entrance to a College or a Faculty of Education…” (Refer to Section L – A.3.1.(q) of the Collective Agreement).

 Your Seniority is Based on the Following Criteria in the Following Order

-As described in Part E of the Collective Agreement
+As described in L – Part E of the Collective Agreement

 - total length of TDSB Teaching Experience;